ImHoppy/ImHoppy/README.md

 - 📫 How to reach me :
   - Discord : `Hoppy#3801`

+### Here is the list of my finished project at school 42
 |					Projects					|		Status		|		Rushes
 | ---------------------------------------------	| -----------------	| ---------------------
 | [fdf](../../../fdf)							|		✔ (125)		| [yasl](../../../yasl)